braze-inc/braze-docs/_docs/_user_guide/engagement_tools/templates_and_media/content_blocks.md

 # Content Blocks Library

 > The Content Blocks Library allows you to manage your reusable, cross-channel content in a single, centralized location.
-To access this feature, go into the **Content Blocks Library** tab in the [Templates & Media][6] section of your Braze account.

 With Content Blocks, you can:

-- Create a consistent look and feel to your email campaigns using them as headers and footers.
+- Create a consistent look and feel to your email campaigns by using them as headers and footers.
 - Distribute the same offer codes through different channels.
 - Create pre-defined assets that can be used to build messages with consistent information and assets.
 - Copy entire message bodies to other messages.